lotfyah/The-Power-of-Plots/README.md

 *  From the selected treatments Capomulin and Ramicane reduces the size of tumors better.

-## Solutions

 ## Data Cleaning
 * The data was loaded, read, combined, duplicate removed, and the head (5 rows on the top) of cleaned data out put looks as follows

 ![Capture1](images/Capture1.JPG)

-## Summary statistics
+## Statistics

-* A summary statistics table was generated.
-The summery statistic table consis the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.
+* The summary statistic table consists of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.
 The summery stastics tables looks as follws:

 ![Capture2](images/Capture2.JPG)